TemplateInvaders/ti-woocommerce-wishlist/readme.txt

 * Fixed unclosed 'strong' tag in admin notification
 * Fixed empty URL issue for sharing buttons
-* Fixed performance for meta tags addition on wishlist page
+* Fixed performance for meta tags addition on the wishlist page
 * Fixed empty text issue for 'View Wishlist' button
 * Removed Google Plus (G+) sharing option since the service is closed
 * Added cleanup of deleted products from wishlist